Basic benefit covered services

 • Humana Military will send an authorization notice which covers your child’s ABA assessment

-• Your child’s provider will complete the ABA assessment and then develop a treatment plan
+• Your child’s provider will complete the ABA assessment and develop a treatment plan

-• Your child will receive an authorization notice for six months of ABA services (reauthorization is required every six months from your child’s provider)
+• Your child will receive an authorization notice for every six months of approved ABA services

 • ABA services are only available in locations with Board Certified Behavior Analysts (BCBA)